canindya/RemindMe/README.md

 - Customizable notification settings
 - Persistent notifications for important reminders
 - Background service for reliable delivery

+### Refill Counter
+- Refill counter allows one view weekly refill count of medicines
+- Ability to mark refill as complete
+- Reset the counter at any time to start afresh

 ### User Interface
 - Modern Material Design 3 implementation